thcyang/Anagram/README.md

 Input "end" as a terminator to stop input process.

 Notice:
 Because I couldn't fetch the dictionary from the link successfully, I only made a very simple dictionary by myself.
 Dictionary content can only be modified by changing the code part of DictionaryGenerator class so far.
+Sorry about that.